Milchreis/I-Hate-Zombies/README.md

  * Extract the zip file
  * Go into the extracted directory
  * Open up a terminal here (CMD or shell)
- * Start the server with: python -m SimpleHTTPServer
+ * Start the server with: python -m SimpleHTTPServer  (with Python3 replace SimpleHTTPServer by http.server)
  * Open a browser and go to http://localhost:8000